richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

   <img src="../images/FileZilla-login(2).png" width="800">
 </p>

-This shows the Raspberry Pi root directory in the right hand side pane i.e. "Remote site"
+FileZilla above shows the Raspberry Pi root directory in the right hand side pane i.e. "Remote site"

-To view the /var/www/html folder, click on the folder next to / at the top of the folder tree
+To view the /var/www/html folder, click on the folder icon next to / at the top of the folder tree

-Scroll down to the bottom of the tree to the base folder 'var' and double click to open it
+Scroll down to the bottom of the tree, to the base folder named 'var' and double click to open it

-Then www, then html and you should see the index.html file
+Then www, then html and you should see the index.html file i.e. 'Apache2 Debian Default Page'

 ------------------------------------------------------------------------